 Program Highlights for Chiang Mai, Thailand

 - Experience the charm of exotic and ancient culture while you live and study in a center of Thai trade, tourism, and academic activity.

-- Enjoy a wide range of field trips, including a field study with the Karen Hill Tribe people, as well as elephant riding and bamboo rafting.
+- Enjoy a wide range of field trips, including a field study with the Karen Hill Tribe people, as well as elephant bathing and feeding and bamboo rafting.

 - Visit lovely mountain regions featuring rivers, rainforests, national parks, nature preserves, and tea and coffee plantations.